Unfolding-Machines/pumc-info-hub/README.md

 - General solo RPG play advice (considering different playstyles and preferences)

 Please ensure all contributions respect copyright and maintain a helpful, inclusive tone and credit the creators.

+## How to Run and Preview the wiki localy
+Git clone this repository, navigate to your local files or load VSCode, then:

+Install mkdocs: `pip install mkdocs mkdocs-material`

+Preview and run with: `mkdocs serve`

+### by JeansenVaars (Unfolding Machines) and the community
+Enjoy!